sandeepkumar8713/javaapps/21_hld_lld/16_notification_service/01_intro.md

 4. **Job Processing**
     1. Queues hold on to messages until your job processors process them.
 They are also cheap and highly scalable.
-Job processors are code that takes messages from the job queues and processes them.
-They can scale based on the number of messages in the queue.
+Job processors are code that takes messages from the job queues and processes them. **They can scale based on the number of messages in the queue**.
     2. In our case, the job processor should make an API call to the appropriate service to send out the notification through a transactional email service.
-    3. Most email, SMS, or similar delivery services have strict guidelines on the amount and quality of messages you send.
+    3. Most email, SMS, or similar delivery services have strict **guidelines on the amount and quality** of messages you send.
 You should also carefully review these and put proper systems in place.
 Here is our guide on how to prevent getting suspended on AWS SES.
-    4. You can configure a max number of job processors to avoid hitting the rate limits of the delivery services.
+    4. You can configure a **max number of job processors** to avoid hitting the rate limits of the delivery services.

 ## Further Improvements
 Here are a few things that are possible but we haven't covered.
 If you need any of these capabilities, read the next section.